JamesW-SCAS/hsma_6005_ambulance_free_text_part1_nlp_labelling/readme.md

 This project has two repos:
 1) NLP repo that labels the free-text data, and creates training data for a neural network

+The main code is in the file "clinical_nlp.py"

 2) Neural Net repo that uses the output from repo 1 and uses it when training a custom neural network designed to look for negation in free-text, e.g. " I did not administer Oxygen"